adambarnhardt/adambarnhardt.github.io/_pages/bio.md

 ![With some friends and fellow Michigan State University PhD linguistics students.](/images/msufriends.jpg) *With some friends and fellow Michigan State University PhD linguistics students.*

 In my free time, I enjoy reading a good science fiction or fantasy novel, writing fiction, playing story-driven video games, going to see local live music, traveling around Michigan and exploring cool new places with friends, and playing tennis (although I don't do it nearly enough!).
-I've also recently started getting into cross-stitch!
+I've also semi-recently started getting into several textile crafts like embroidery and hand-knitting.
+I've just gotten started with knitting, so right now I'm working on a scarf, some drink coasters, and a couple baby blankets for friends and family members.

 ![With a group of friends and North Carolina State University colleagues at NWAV 50 in San Jose, CA.](/images/ncsufriends.jpg)
 *With a group of friends and North Carolina State University colleagues at NWAV 50 in San Jose, CA.*